tomwechsler/Microsoft_Graph/Learning_Tutorials/01_Graph_explorer_and_powershell.md

 <img src="/Learning_Tutorials/Images/ge_1.png" alt="The Graph Explorer">

-> Note: You can set up a free Microsoft 365 Developer Tenant directly from Graph Explorer (if not already done).
+> Note: You can set up a free Microsoft 365 Developer Tenant directly from Graph Explorer (if not already done - red arrow).

-**You can then log in.**
+**You can then log in (see red square at the top of the picture).**

 <img src="/Learning_Tutorials/Images/ge_2.png" alt="log in">